 The November 13 polls followed the same script.
 Although they were twice delayed, only minor irregularities were reported by the international observer mission.
 These included vote buying and lack of secrecy during voting.

-Unlike previous elections, however, the 2017 presidential contest marked the highest stakes yet, that revealed deep cracks in the country’s revered consensus politics.
+Unlike previous elections, however, the 2017 presidential contest marked the highest stakes yet, which revealed deep cracks in the country’s revered consensus politics.

 Election day itself proceeded peacefully.
 78.85% of the 704,089 registered voters who had collected their cards participated in the election.
 And for the first time elections were held in parts of Sool and Togdheer.
 These are the insecure border regions that are disputed between Somaliland and Puntland (now a member state of the Federal Government of Somalia).